FAQ

 - Reviewing and evaluating your application

-- Supporting you and your business as part of the Fellowship program
+- Supporting you and your business as part of the Fellowship program.

 • When will I know if I'm selected?

-Applicants will be notified of their application status by December 2023.
-The fellows will then be announced in April 2024.
+Applicants will be notified of their application status by December 2025.
+The fellows will then be announced in April 2026.

 • What do you mean by ‘for-profit’?

-The company needs to be “for-profit” meaning that it should be structured in such a way as to be self-sustainable by generating sufficient revenue to sustain and grow its activity in the long run.
+• The company needs to be “for-profit” meaning that it should be structured in such a way as to be self-sustainable by generating sufficient revenue to sustain and grow its activity in the long run.
 We do not accept applications from non-profits.
 That being said, we do accept applications from for-profit companies that give back a portion of their revenues to charities – as long as the company’s primary goal is to generate revenue.
-Furthermore, we also accept applications from business structures such as B corps and Community Interest Companies (CIC) so long as they are not dominantly reliant on donations/grants.
-It should be further noted that if more than 30% of your financing comes from donation /grants and/or that you have a perpetual need for donations/grants, then your chances of making it past the preliminary screening are very slim.

 • What do you mean by ‘early stage’?